jwabarber/Jacob_Barber_197191_creativecoding/README.md

 ## My 3 Curated TouchDesigner outputs from this semester.

 1:"Cyan_Flare" from week 9.
 I selected this output because I was very happy with how the textures and colours came together.
+I feel like what I achieved the most in this output was something whose aesthetic effect I was very satisfied with.
+Knowing what I know now about TouchDesigner I would like to incorporate CHOPs for more dynamic sequencing of the TOPs.

 2:Week 10 output